Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: The 1+1+2 formalism in LRS spacetimes

-In the equations above, $\mu$ is the energy density, $p$ is the isotropic pressure, $\Pi$, $\Pi^a$ and $\Pi^{ab}$ represent the scalar, vector, and tensor components of the anisotropic pressure, respectively, and $Q$ and $Q_a$ represent the scalar and vector parts of the heat flux, respectively.
-Notice that in the previous equations, we are considering a geometrized unit system for which $8\pi G/c^4=1$.
+In the above equations, $\mu$ is the energy density, $p$ is the isotropic pressure, $\Pi$ represents the scalar component of the anisotropic pressure, and $Q$ represents the scalar part of the heat flux.
+Notice that in the previous equations, we are considering a geometrized unit system for which $8\pi G=c=1$.

+From the point of view of observers comoving with the fluid (if any\footnote{In the absence of sources, i.e., in vacuum spacetimes, $u^a$ remains undetermined, and, strictly speaking, the classification above does not apply.
+An exception is the (exterior of) Schwarzschild spacetime, which is empty but in which the observer's motion can be characterized in terms of the motion with respect to the central mass/event horizon.
+Indeed, in Schwarzschild's spacetime, a static observer is also a moving observer, and therefore we can classify it as LRS-II.
+For a general definition of observers and observables, we refer the interested reader to \cite{Bini:2014ndd} and references therein.}) and that chooses $e^a$ to represent at each point the axes of symmetry of the metric, LRS spacetimes filled with a perfect fluid are naturally divided into three classes named LRS-I, LRS-II, and LRS-II.
+We call these observers ``comoving LRS observers''.